 A bounce message, also called a Non-Delivery Report/Receipt (NDR), is an automated message from the recipient's mail server informing the sender about a delivery problem to a specific email address.

 Statuses of Delivered returned from the recipient server aren't always actual deliveries.
-Instead, some mailboxes queue up requests, which results in receiving both Bounced and Delivered statuses.
+Instead, some mailboxes queue incoming email requests before they reach the recipient's inbox.
+This results in receiving both Bounced and Delivered statuses.